 Let’s start with the atheist ones.
 Why don’t they just call themselves atheist?

 Agnostic people like to say “I’m agnostic because I’m not sure whether God exists.
 I’m open to the possibility.”

-To take a classic and oft-cited example, I’m open to the possibility that the tooth fairy exists.
-If a live Tooth Fairy appeared in front of me, and other people they could see and hear her too, I might start to believe.
+To take a classic and oft-cited example, it’s possible that the tooth fairy exists.
+If a live Tooth Fairy appeared in front of me, and other people they could see and hear her too, I might start to believe in her.

 Perhaps agnostics-who-are-actually-atheist think “agnostic” sounds less offensive to religious people.
 This was, in fact, the main reason why the word “agnostic” came about.

-In The Kingdom of Speech (chapter two), Tom Wolfe writes that biologist and early Darwin supporter Thomas Huxley coined the term:
+According to Tom Wolfe in The Kingdom of Speech (chapter two), biologist and early Darwin supporter Thomas Huxley coined the term:

 “No one dared flaunt such a loaded term [as ‘atheist’], of course.
 Huxley said he was not an atheist but an agnostic.
 He made up the word.
 An agnostic, he said, was the opposite of a gnostic.
 Gnostics held an early Christian and even pre-Christian belief that people should separate knowledge of the material world from the only true knowledge: the spiritual.
 An agnostic like him wasn’t even sure there was a God.”

 And sure, that made sense back then, in Victorian England.
 But now that atheism no longer dooms you to being a social outcast, there’s no reason to stick to the watered-down label “agnostic.”

 The other type of agnostic is someone who’s actually spiritual.
 These people think, or hope (and let hope delude them into believing) that something God-like exists.
-They just don’t want to come right out and say it.
+They just don’t want to say so.